hh54188/jekyll-blog/_drafts/2014-02-22-use-browser-feature-optimize-resource-preload.md

 > Here we see one of the great advantages of a layered architecture—HTTP need not worry about lost data or the details of how TCP recovers from loss or reordering of data within the network.
 That is the job of TCP and the protocols in the lower layers of the protocol stack.

-### DNS

->The DNS protocol runs over UDP and uses port 53.

-|

->5.Once the browser receives the IP address from DNS, it can initiate a TCP connection to the HTTP server process located at port 80 at that IP address.

 ### Network Legend

 ![resource network timeline](./images/resource-timing-overview.png)